Here's a bit of a rant about a very beautiful country that I expected to fall in head over heels in love with (like Iceland), but I didn't, because...

 Then I stood in line for some takeout at a local restaurant and watched in disbelief as not one, but two, Swedish people walked right ahead of me and brazenly cut me off just so they could place their order before mine.

-If you are standing somewhere waiting for transportation, or to cross a street, or anything, you really need to hold your ground, because Swedes will bump into you, shove, shoulder and elbow you and sometimes just walk right into you like you're not there.
-I have never been so physically assaulted anywhere else.
+If you are standing somewhere waiting for transportation, or to cross a street, you really need to hold your ground, because Swedes will bump into you, shove, shoulder and elbow you and sometimes just walk right into you like you're not there.
+I have never been so physically assaulted before.

 And you have to be extra vigilant to board trains, because at stops, instead of allowing passengers to get off first, locals will instead push themselves onto the train amidst all the people in the way, causing a huge traffic congestion, and you have to hurry to get yourself onboard in time.

 Talking to strangers anywhere in public is not done.
 If you dare to strike up a conversation or ask a question, watch out.
 I was ignored more times than I can count.
 They prefer to pretend you don't exist than acknowledge you, talk to you, or worse, answer a question.

 In fact, Swedes take their equality and self-sufficiency so seriously that they even have a longstanding societal-accepted cultural taboo which frowns upon anyone needing help and also upon anyone offering help to those in need.

 If you're thinking, man maybe you are the rude one, I can assure you I'm not.
 For even more fun, check out the very witty The Almost Nearly Perfect People: Behind the Myth of the Scandinavian Utopia, which cleverly explains all the unique Swedish quirks in detail.